Efficiency of conventional thermal electricity and heat production

 Efficiency of electricity and heat production in main activity conventional thermal power plants = (electrical output + heat output)/fuel input

-Efficiency for autoproducers = transformation output in autoproducers conventional power stations divided by transformation input autoproducers conventional power stations
+Efficiency for autoproducers = transformation output in autoproducers conventional power stations divided by transformation input in autoproducers conventional power stations

 Methodology for gap filling